climatedu/climatedu/data/course/food.md

 <textarea data-unit="5" data-key="2" id="5.2" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

 In addition to our water, the relationship between humans and the land is complex and interconnected: our usage of the land affects the climate, and in turn, the climate impacts how we can use the land.
 This is seen in wildfires and deforestation, which have been touched on in previous sections.
 The land plays a pivotal role in what foods we are able to grow, how people are able to live, and the overall health of our climate.
 Droughts reduce fertile land, deforestation disrupts water cycles and habitats, and floods can suffocate plants.
-And the actions of humans, the carbon that we emit and land that we clear, makes many of these natural disasters more common.
+And the actions of humans, the carbon we emit and the land we clear, makes many of these natural disasters more common.
 Watch this video by the Intergovernmental Panel on Climate Change (IPCC) on the connection between land usage and water.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/EMFCbjPb5ng" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>